 CONFLICT RESOLUTION WORKSHOPS

 Provide your employees with critical conflict resolution skills to prepare them to address conflicts in their work and personal lives.
 These interactive workshops are offered by highly experienced trainers.
 They can be customized further based on your interests.
-All trainings can be adapted for youth or students.
+All trainings can be adapted for youth.

 The Skills of Conflict Resolution